 Molybdenum(II) complexes with p-substituted BIAN ligands: synthesis, characterization, biological activity and computational study

-New complexes [Mo(η3-C3H5)X(CO)2(4-Y-BIAN)] complexes (4-Y-BIAN = bis(4-Y-phenyl)-acenaphthenequinonediimine), with X=Br and Y=H, Me, OMe, COOH and X=Cl, Y=OMe, as well as the cation with X=NCMe and Y=OMe were synthesized, expanding the scope of this family of complexes.
-Two single crystal X-ray structures (X=Br, Y=Me, OMe) display the less symmetric arrangement (axial isomer), where one N donor atom is trans to the allyl and the second to one CO.
+New complexes [Mo(η3-C3H5)X(CO)2(4-Y-BIAN)] (4-Y-BIAN = bis(4-Y-phenyl)-acenaphthenequinonediimine), with X = Br and Y = H, Me, OMe, COOH and X = Cl, Y = OMe, as well as the cation with X = NCMe and Y = OMe were synthesized, expanding the scope of this family.
+Two single crystal X-ray structures (X = Br, Y = Me, OMe) display a less symmetric arrangement (axial isomer), where one N donor atom is trans to the allyl group and the second to one CO.
 DFT studies showed similar energies for the two possible isomers of the complexes, with a very small preference for the observed axial isomer.
-The HOMO of the complexes is localized in the metal and the HOMO-1 of the oxidized species has contribution of the BIAN ligand, while the LUMO is fully localized in BIAN.
-Electrochemistry studies showed one process corresponding to the oxidation of Mo(II) to Mo(III) for complexes with X=Br, Y=H, Me, and two oxidations for those with X=Br, Y=Cl, OMe, while the COOH derivative exhibited no oxidation wave.
-The antitumor effect of the complexes with X=Br was tested in cancer lines, and the H and OMe complexes were particularly active, with EC50 values below 8 µM in HeLa cell lines.
+The HOMO of the complexes is localized in the metal and the HOMO−1 of the oxidized species has a contribution from the BIAN ligand, while the LUMO is fully localized in BIAN.
+Electrochemical studies showed one process corresponding to the oxidation of Mo(II) to Mo(III) for complexes with X = Br, Y = H, Me, and two oxidation reactions for those with X = Br, Y = Cl, OMe, while the COOH derivative exhibited no oxidation wave.
+The antitumor effect of the complexes with X = Br was tested in cancer lines, and the H and OMe complexes were particularly active, with EC50 values below 8 μM in HeLa cell lines.
 The DNA binding constants determined by titration experiments were comparable with those of doxorubicin and ethidium bromide, suggesting a mechanism of action based on intercalation in DNA.